AhmedAliSaber-sudo/Dates/README.md

 # Dates
-An application handle dates functions
+An application that handle dates functions